Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-FAQ.md

 ### Sovereign Clouds

-We have a number of sovereign cloud related GitHub issues, and we are trying to address these issues.
+Numerous GitHub issues related to sovereign clouds are currently within our scope, and our team is actively endeavoring to resolve these concerns.

-Unfortunately, our team does not have access to any of the sovereign clouds to validate the policies or test the successful deployment of ALZ.
-Our access is limited to the public cloud due to the obvious security requirements required to get access.
+Regrettably, due to stringent security requirements inherent in sovereign cloud environments, our team lacks the necessary access privileges to validate policies or authenticate the successful deployment of ALZ.
+Presently, our access permissions are confined exclusively to the public cloud.

-As we cannot test, we are relying on the community to help us identify issues and provide feedback.
-We will try address issues in sovereign clouds as soon as possible (best effort), but we cannot provide any timelines for resolution.
+Given our constraints in conducting direct tests, we are dependent on the invaluable support of the broader community to assist us in identifying potential issues and offering constructive feedback.
+We intend to respond to issues pertaining to sovereign clouds on an "as soon as possible" basis, deploying our best efforts.
+However, due to the aforementioned limitations, we are unable to offer precise timelines for issue resolution.

 To view the current list of GitHub issues related to sovereign clouds, please see [this link](https://github.com/Azure/Enterprise-Scale/labels/Area%3A%20Sovereign).